marcgg/marcgg.github.com/_posts/2013-04-22-what-i-learned-teaching-web.md

 people interested for two hours... but by the last session it seemed like we should have spent a full day talking and there would still be discussions to be had!
-The subjects I presented are very broad and each have immense ramifications, so staying focused and do not take too much time was actually the hard part.
+The subjects I presented are very broad and each have immense ramifications, so staying focused and not taking too much time was actually the hard part.

 To sum it up, I now think that it isn't an overstatement when I say "I